Living with Machines

 Screenshot of Miro board user types and journeys.

-Iterative adjustments continued to be incorporated based on feedback, ensuring the notebooks remained intuitive and engaging.
+Iterative adjustments continued to be incorporated through the project, ensuring the notebooks remained intuitive and engaging.
 This continuous refinement reflected the project’s commitment to delivering tools that met diverse audience needs, from quick overviews to detailed data exploration.

 Multiple graphs and charts arranged on a white background, showcasing diverse data visualizations and analytical insights.